Regridding

 parameters

-using the ref_vert_params
+using the ref_vert_params or dev_vert_params keyword

 arguments.